 - Here you will show all the thousands of rows selected.

-- How to Select Visible Cells in Excel (5 Quick Tricks)
+Read More: How to Select All Rows in Excel

 2. Applying VBA Code to Quickly Select Thousands of Rows